lynxkite/lynxkite/README.md

 it goes.
 Run `gulp test:serve` to run the tests against the development proxy.
 This allows for quick iteration against tests.

+By default LynxKite runs on port 2200 and `gulp test` and `gulp serve` look for it on this port.
+If you run LynxKite on a different port (say 1234), run `PORT=1234 gulp test` and `PORT=1234 gulp test`.

 The Protractor tests pop up an actual browser.
 If you want to avoid this, use `xvfb-run gulp test`.
 This will run the frontend tests in a virtual framebuffer.
 (In Ubuntu `xfvb-run` is available in package `xvfb`.)